All gamers know that the only thing better than an awesome MMORPG is a free awesome MMORPG.

 Final Fantasy XIV

 Final Fantasy has been around forever, and it goes without saying that the franchise is popular despite some issues with some of the franchise's launches.
 True to form, the first version of this MMO was rough, and then they redid it, and now it's amazing.
 Players have a lot of options with this game.
 Characters come from five different races, and each race has its own deity, which gives gamers unique abilities.
-There are two kinds of quests Levelquests and Story Quests, both of which are vital for players to unlock new abilities and gain favor with different factions.
+There are two kinds of quests, Levelquests and Story Quests, which are vital for players to unlock new abilities and gain favor with different factions.

 In other words, it's normal Square Enix stuff.
 It offers a unique combat and skill tree system and allows for cross-play with Playstation.

 Secret World Legends

 Secret World Legends is one of the few free MMORPGs that is set in the real world.
 This game gives people a real-world look at MMOs.